Dillon Gordon: Philadelphia Eagles

-Gordon went undrafted during the 2016 NFL Draft and was signed immediately following it by the Philadelphia Eagles.
+Gordon went undrafted during the 2016 NFL draft and was signed immediately following it by the Philadelphia Eagles.
 He began his career with the Eagles as a tight end and was given number 83.
 After going through OTA's and training camp, it was reported that the Philadelphia Eagles were switching Gordon from tight end to offensive guard and changed his number to 69.
 On September 3, 2016, the Philadelphia Eagles announced that Gordon had made their 53-man roster as an offensive tackle after showing promise during training camp.
 He showed versatility throughout the preseason and played fullback, tight end, offensive tackle, and guard.

 Since arriving in Philadelphia, he has been mentored by All-Pro teammate Jason Peters, to whom he has drawn comparisons.
 Both players were used primarily as blocking tight ends in college, went undrafted, and were subsequently switched to offensive tackle in the pros.

 On September 2, 2017, Gordon was waived by the Eagles and was signed to the practice squad the next day.
-He was released by the Eagles on December 8, 2017.
+He was released by the Eagles on December 8.

 Kansas City Chiefs

 On December 12, 2017, Gordon was signed to the Kansas City Chiefs' practice squad.
 He signed a reserve/future contract with the Chiefs on January 10, 2018.
-During the first preseason game of 2018, Gordon suffered a shoulder injury which kept him out the entire season.
-He was placed on injured reserve on August 11, 2018.
-He was released on March 25, 2019.
+During the team's first preseason game, Gordon suffered a shoulder injury which kept him out the entire season.
+He was placed on injured reserve on August 11.
+Gordon was released on March 25, 2019.

 Carolina Panthers

 On March 26, 2019, Gordon was claimed off waivers by the Carolina Panthers.
-He was placed on injured reserve on August 10, 2019 with a shoulder injury.
+He was placed on injured reserve on August 10, with a shoulder injury.

 Personal life

 Gordon was raised by his parents, Rita and Bernard Jarrow.
 His cousin, Tyson Jackson, was a defensive end who plays for the Atlanta Falcons, and his other cousin, Quinn Johnson, was a fullback who played in the NFL for six years for the Green Bay Packers and Tennessee Titans.
 On March 30, 2019 Gordon married his long time girlfriend Mariah Davis.
-The two have two children Leah and Dillon Jr.